carpentries-lab/metagenomics-analysis/_episodes/08-Diversity-tackled-with-R.md

 >> <em> Figure 7.
 Samples sorted by Shannon in alpha diversity index plots. <em/>
 >>
 >>
->>  Considering the above mentioned, together with the three graphs, we can say that JP41 and JP4D present a high diversity concerning the JC1A.
+>>  Considering those mentioned above, together with the three graphs, we can say that JP41 and JP4D present a high diversity concerning the JC1A.
 Moreover, the diversity of the sample JP41 is mainly given by singletons or doubletons.
 Instead, the diversity of JP4D is given by species in much greater abundance.
 Although the values of H (Shannon) above three are considered to have a lot of diversity.
 >>
 >  {: .solution}
 {: .challenge}